 Eight ounces of yogurt contain 10-14 grams of proteins.
 Milk only contains 8 grams of proteins.

 This is why the researchers give preference to yogurt over milk for protein intake.

 Greek yogurts are also excellent substitutes for protein powders.
 This means it can help you recover after workouts.

-Apart from their gut-friendly probiotic benefits, the content quality proteins have much as 17 grams in about three-quarters of a cup.
+Apart from their gut-friendly probiotic benefits, the quality proteins have much as 17 grams in about three-quarters of a cup.